 My rolling stone gathers no moss.
 Right now, I am collaborating on several projects, all of which revolve around my central research interests in human adaptations to landscape change.

 - KENYA: My PhD research took place in Tsavo East National Park, Kenya on a series of Pastoral Neolithic sites next to the Galana River.
-More recently, I recently collaborated with the National Museums of Kenya on a project looking at how humans responded to changes in lake levels of Lake Turkana during the Quaternary.
+More recently, I have previously collaborated with the National Museums of Kenya on a project looking at how humans responded to changes in lake levels of Lake Turkana during the Quaternary.
 My wife, Kristina Dziedzic Wright and I are also spearheading an initiative to digitize all of the records in order to streamline museum access to their collections.

 - MALAWI: I have been collaborating with Jessica Thompson (Yale University) looking at Middle Stone Age (300,000-30,000 years BP) sites in northern Malawi (http://memsap.org).
 In that project, we have been connecting how hominids accessed resources within the framework of long-term environmental change.
 My participation focused on reconstructing the depositional context in which site formation processes were occurring.
 More recently, we have revised our focus in a new project, Malawi Ancient Lifeways and Peoples Project, in the Kasitu (north-central) region.
 I am also collecting the OSL samples and working with the Korean Basic Research Institute to produce an age model for the sites.

-- KOREA: I am co-PI for a large research project headed by Jangsuk Kim (Seoul National University) to regenerate and recalibrate radiocarbon ages across the Korean Peninsula to look at diachronic changes in demography.
+- KOREA: I was co-PI for a large research project headed by Jangsuk Kim (Seoul National University) to regenerate and recalibrate radiocarbon ages across the Korean Peninsula to look at diachronic changes in demography.
 We have recently completed 3-year grant and have been looking at potential for systematic and random errors in radiocarbon dating.
 We are in the process of statistically reevaluating the orthodox model of “pulsed” populating of Korea since the Pleistocene.

-- BRAZIL: I am PI on a project collaborating with colleagues from Middle Tennessee State University (USA) and the Museu Paraense Emílio Goeldi (Brazil) investigating the origins and evolution of agricultural systems near the mouth of the Amazon River.
+- BRAZIL: From 2016 – 2018, I was PI on a project collaborating with colleagues from Middle Tennessee State University (USA) and the Museu Paraense Emílio Goeldi (Brazil) investigating the origins and evolution of agricultural systems near the mouth of the Amazon River.
 Along with my former graduate student, Jungyu Choi, we are using OSL and radiocarbon to date the formation of terra preta soils and stable isotope geochemistry were conducted at Seoul National University to reconstruct vegetation and climatic conditions on the soils.
 Research took place in 2016 and 2018 and we are in the process of writing up and publishing the results.